 Review of Salato Wildlife Education Center

-Recently my kids and I decided to check out the Salato Wildlife Center in Frankfort, KY.
+We recently took a short road trip to Salato Wildlife Education Center in Frankfort, KY.
 You can’t miss the entrance – there’s a giant elk on the sign.
 But there are several buildings inside the complex including the headquarters for the Kentucky Department of Fish and Wildlife Resources.
-When you enter,drive all the way to the farthest parking lot in the back, right in front of the Salato Wildlife Education Center building.
+When you enter, drive all the way to the farthest parking lot in the back, right in front of the Salato Wildlife Education Center building.

-When we got there, there was a live presentation and feeding of a hawk about to start inside, so we stayed in the center to watch.
-After the presentation, we walked around the building.
-The whole focus of the Wildlife Center is to highlight what we have in Kentucky including plants, animals, and resources.
-I was amazed at how much there is in Kentucky!
-Inside, they had fish, snakes (including Kentucky’s three venomous snakes), turtles, bees and other living things to look at, as well as stuffed bears, elk, deer, otters, coyotes, and many other animals that you were allowed to touch.
+The focus of the Wildlife Center is to highlight what we have in Kentucky including plants, animals, and resources.
+There is much to learn for kids and adults alike!
+Inside, they have fish, slithering snakes (including Kentucky’s three venomous snakes), turtles, bees and other living things to observe, as well as stuffed bears, elk, deer, otters, coyotes, and many other animals that you were allowed to touch.
 There is a ton of information, but it is all presented in a kid-friendly way.
-There were also volunteers holding live animals throughout the center and outside in the exhibit area.
+There were also volunteers holding live animals throughout the center and interacting with animals outside in the exhibit area.